Editor’s Note: We share places, products and activities we recommend. If you make a purchase using a link on our site, we may earn a commission.

 Next step was to clean it all with some soap and water.
 Make sure you get every bit of grease off the wall.
 If you have heavy grease, you might need to use something a bit stronger to get it off.

-It may have only taken my husband 2 hours to complete the project.
+It took my husband 2 hours to complete the remodel project.
 We loved the new look.